cbettoni/rails-task-manager/README.md

 # Rails Task Manager

-This is a To Do Manager with the basic CRUD features
+This is a To Do Manager with the basic CRUD features of Ruby on rails

 # Setup
 bundle install </br>